Meteor-Community-Packages/meteor-autoform/CONTRIBUTING.md

 ## Introduction

 First, thank you for considering contributing to AutoForm!
-It's identities like you that make the open source community such a great community! 😊
+It's people like you that make the open source community such a great community! 😊

 We welcome any type of contribution, not only code.
 You can help with
 - **QA**: file bug reports, the more details you can give the better (e.g. screenshots with the console open)